 All the Ts — OT, IT, IoT… As technology professionals, it’s in our blood to simplify everything — and that’s why we love acronyms.
 Rumor has it there’s even a 4-level acronym — 4 levels of acronyms before you get to the full term… But I digress.

-As we optimize processes, all the different tools we use do so much automation and provide so much visibility that we lose sight of automation possibilities.
+As we optimize processes, all the different tools we use do so much automation and provide so much visibility that we lose sight of possibilities that automation creates in risk assessment.
 Then when automation can be done, we don’t know where to start.
 Let me explain a simple process — you can skip the description if you already know the outcome:

 - You run a vulnerability scan and identify REQUIRED high impact actions needed to be taken.
 Ticket is opened to track action;

-- Data is sent to the appropriate team, waiting for feedback and acknowledgement, maybe even stop gap planning to mitigate risk until an appropriate solution is in place;
+- Data is sent to the appropriate team, waiting for feedback and acknowledgement, maybe even stop gap planning for risk assessment and mitigation until an appropriate solution is in place;

 - Retesting — the same vulnerability;